 I explained how we came to be here.
 That over a year ago, we had stopped in Saint-Émilion for a wine tasting and had bought three bottles of 2010 Château Milens as part of a case that we shipped to the US.
 The manager of our B&B in Bordeaux had said, “I bought a case for my personal cellar, the 2010.
 It was a fantastic year.”

 Then I told Gregory we had recently tried it, and it was wonderful.
 “But I can’t find it for sale in Paris.
 That’s when I emailed Château Milens.
 Thank you for having us.”

-(The unabridged story: I bought a bunch of homemade ravioli at the Italian market in Philly and Ryan invited friends for dinner.
+(The unabridged story: I bought a bunch of homemade ravioli at the Italian market in Philly and my son Ryan invited friends over for dinner.
 We decided to clean out old alcohol from his fridge: a few beers, a bottle of champagne, a well-past-its-prime bottle of wine.
 The drinks paled against the food.
 After one bad drink too many, I decided to open a bottle of the Château Milens we were aging in the basement.
 It was delicious.

 Ryan made me swear I wouldn’t open another.
 It was classic role reversal as he scolded my poor decision making while I contritely agreed not to do it again. (there may or may not have been a slightly drunk pinky swear)

 I promised I would replace the wine when I got back to Paris.
 And I tried to.
 I traipsed across the city, stopped at every wine store I passed, met some wonderfully informative people—two of whom told me they were aging this exact wine in their personal cellar—but couldn’t find it for sale anywhere.
 By the time I sat down at my computer to construct an email, I was forbidden-fruit desperate.
 The Château Milens web site only mentioned large group visits.
 I hoped they would allow us to come.)